n21rl/1000yo/README.md

 ## Gameplay Flow

 1. Create or select a vampire from the start menu.
-2. Complete setup requirements through the wizard:
+2. Complete setup requirements in the wizard: 5 memories, 3 skills, 3 resources, 3 mortals, 1 immortal, and 1 mark.
-3. 5 memories
-4. 3 skills
-5. 3 resources
-6. 3 mortal characters
-7. 1 immortal character
-8. 1 mark
-9. Enter play mode and resolve prompts.
+3. Enter play mode and resolve prompts.
-10. Use `Next prompt` to roll `d10 - d6` and move through the prompt deck.
+4. Use `Next prompt` to roll `d10 - d6` and move through the prompt deck.
-11. Add new memories or experiences, mark traits used/lost, and move memories into the diary when needed.
+5. Add new memories or experiences, mark traits used/lost, and move memories into the diary when needed.

 ## Data Files